Robert Cabal: Acting career

 While a junior attending St. Louis College in 1934, Cabal appeared in the high school play What A Night, described as a "comedy drama of mystery".

-Cabal moved from Hawaii to California to pursue acting.
+He moved from Hawaii to California to pursue acting.
 Without money for drama school, he taught himself to type and earned his tuition typing scripts for the school.

 Stage

 Cabal began his professional acting career on the stage.
-"I got a tip about a part in a road company of Jack Kirkland’s play, Suds In Your Eye.
+"I got a tip about a part in a road company of Jack Kirkland's play, Suds In Your Eye.
 We toured the country six months before returning to Hollywood".

 Film and television

 Cabal appeared in 19 movies from 1947 through 1960.
 His uncredited acting debut was in Universal Studios' film noir movie Ride the Pink Horse.

-Cabal remembered his "jungle days" during the start of his movie career, saying "I played in Forbidden Jungle and lots of others.
+Cabal remembered his "jungle days" during the start of his movie career, saying, "I played in Forbidden Jungle and lots of others.
 About the only dialogue I spoke was a series of grunts.
 It got so that today I can say almost anything by a grunt!"

-In 1952, after a wide search in the Los Angeles Hispanic community where 100 actors were auditioned and 9 were screen tested, Cabal was instead chosen to play the teenaged Mexican bandit Joaquin Murietta as a "very cheerful cutthroat" in the Randolph Scott movie The Man Behind the Gun.
+In 1952, after a wide search in the Los Angeles Hispanic community where 100 actors were auditioned and nine were screen tested, Cabal was instead chosen to play the teenaged Mexican bandit Joaquin Murietta as a "very cheerful cutthroat" in the Randolph Scott movie The Man Behind the Gun.
 After the film was released in 1952, he was invited to lecture about Murietta at the University of Mexico.
-A 1953 review said "Robert Cabal displays a lot of talent in a small role".
+A 1953 review said, "Robert Cabal displays a lot of talent in a small role".
 Another review said Cabal was "a standout among the actors".

-In 1953 Cabal was cast in his first romantic role in the film noir movie Hell's Island.
-He said "I die in the end.
+In 1953, Cabal was cast in his first romantic role in the film noir movie Hell's Island.
+He said, "I die in the end.
 Ah, but what a death!"

-In 1954 Cabal sought financing to produce a biographic film of Joaquin Murietta's life.
-He explained "I want to show the true story of the man.
+In 1954, he sought financing to produce a biographic film of Joaquin Murietta's life.
+He explained, "I want to show the true story of the man.
 He was actually a very sensitive individual, but certain influences and pressures moulded him into a killer.
 The true Murietta story has never been told".
-Fellow actor and film producer John Payne, who had filmed Hell's Island with Cabal was said to be interested in the proposed production.
+Fellow actor and film producer John Payne, who had filmed Hell's Island with Cabal, was said to be interested in the proposed production.